StuartBaxter-MVP/SecurityRoleManagement/README.md

   ```bash
   pac solution pack --folder pathtosourcefolder --zipfile pathtosolution  --processCanvasApps
   ```
-  Making sure to replace `pathtosourcefolder` to point to the path to this sample's `sourcecode` folder, and `pathtosolution` to point to the path of this solution's `.zip` file (located under the `solution` folder)
+  Making sure to replace `pathtosourcefolder` to point to the path to this sample's `sourcecode` folder, and `pathtosolution` to point to the path of this solution's `.zip` file (located under the `Solutions` folder)
 * Within **https://make.powerapps.com**, import the `.zip` file via **Solutions** > **Import solution** > **Browse** and select the `.zip` file you just downloaded.
 * Click next.
 * Click import